AirplaneGobrr-Trash/2024-2025-Vex/README.md

 # main.cpp

+The `main.cpp` file where everything comes together.

+## initialize

-The `main.cpp` file where everything comes together, the first function run when the robot is started is the `initialize` function, this is one of the most vitial functions on the robot
+The first function run when the robot is started is the `initialize` function, this is one of the most vitial functions on the robot

 ```cpp
 void initialize() {